Big Brother 3 (American season): Summary

-Following Josh's eviction and Amy's return to the game, the HouseGuests began competing in the "HouseGuest Soup" endurance competition.
-During the competition, all competing HouseGuests sat in a large bathtub filled with dirty water.
-HouseGuests could not stand, get out of the tub, or sleep, otherwise they would be eliminated.
-Chiara, as the outgoing Head of Household, would dump various buckets filled with items such as dead squids into the pool.
-Amy was the eventual winner of the competition.
+Following Josh's eviction and Amy's return, the HouseGuests competed in the "HouseGuest Soup" endurance competition.
+During the competition, HouseGuests sat in a large bathtub filled with dirty water.
+They could not stand, get out of the tub, or sleep, otherwise they would be eliminated.
+Chiara, as the outgoing Head of Household, would dump buckets filled with items such as dead squids into the pool.
+Amy won.
 On Day 42, HouseGuests participated in the "Whirlwind Booth" food competition.
 For this, HouseGuests would one at a time get in a booth, and numerous dollars would swirl around them.
 The white dollars represented money for food, while the green represented actual money for the HouseGuests to keep.
-The HouseGuests later decided to give all of their money to Gerry, as his wedding anniversary was coming up.
-The HouseGuests were later given a luxury competition, in which they had to find CD cases throughout the house and combine them to form a message.
-They were successful, and were rewarded with a concert by singer Sheryl Crow in the backyard.
+The HouseGuests decided to give all of their money to Gerry, as his wedding anniversary was coming up.
+The HouseGuests were given a luxury competition, in which they had to find CD cases throughout the house and combine them to form a message.
+They were successful and were rewarded with a concert by singer Sheryl Crow in the backyard.
 Amy later chose to nominate Chiara and Roddy for eviction.
 The Power of Veto competition this week was the "Slippery Proposition" competition.
-HouseGuests were required to put on their bathing suits and slide on their stomach in an attempt to be the closest one to a line at the end.
-If a HouseGuest went over the line they were eliminated.
-Gerry was the winner of the Veto, making him the first person to win two Power of Veto competitions.
-Ultimately, Gerry chose to leave Chiara and Roddy on the block.
+HouseGuests put on their bathing suits and slid on their stomach in an attempt to be the closest one to a line at the end.
+If a HouseGuest went over the line, they were eliminated.
+Gerry won, making him the first person to win two Power of Veto competitions.
+He left Chiara and Roddy on the block.
 On Day 48, Chiara became the sixth HouseGuest to be evicted from the house in a four to one vote.